Cherreads

 The door opened.

-A tall freshman stepped inside, backpack slung over one shoulder.
+A tall middle schooler stepped inside, backpack slung over one shoulder.

 The board stayed frozen between us.